Banana Cinnamon Pancakes

 The standard pancakes I make my kids use low- gluten flour, good quality eggs, milk and butter, which are all full of wonderful goodness.

 As an experiment, I decided to add in some extra protein/good fats/healthy carbs in the form of ‘seed-meal’ (my term for ground-up seeds).
-Adding in some ripe banana (plus cinnamon!) proves to be a great way to reduce the amount of sweetener required, whilst boosting that all important tryptohphan which helps to keep their spirits up for the day!
-My 9yr old daughter just adores these pancakes and even rates them as one of her rare 10 out of 10s!
+Adding in some ripe banana and cinnamon proves to be a great way to reduce the amount of sweetener required, whilst boosting that all important tryptohphan which helps to keep their spirits up for the day.
+The experiment was a success with the kids gobbling these down with glee!

 To save time, you can even make this mixture the night before, ready to be turned into these tasty little delights in the morning.